eweOS/rollmeow/README.md

 }
 ```

-This is the main type and these packages come with both `url` and `regex`
+This is one of the main types and these packages come with both `url` and
-property. rollmeow fetches the URL and synchronize version information based
+`regex` property. rollmeow fetches the URL and synchronize version information
-on the provided regex.
+based on the provided regex.

 - `url`: URL to fetch
 - `regex`: A Lua regex for matching version strings. `-` modifier is not